 What Type of Facial Hair Do Women Prefer?
 There's a right way and a wrong way grow that beard

-Men’s facial hair has seen more than its fair share of trends come and go over the past century.
-Some good, some that boggle the mind.
-If you find yourself wondering if women of today prefer a man clean-shaven or as burly as a lumberjack, you’re not alone.
+Men’s facial hair has seen more than its fair share of trends.
+Some are sexy, and others boggle the mind.
+If you find yourself wondering if women of today prefer a man clean-shaven or burly as a lumberjack, you’re not alone.

 Women Love Stubble